ChuxinYang/github-project/github-API/README.md

 Find a way to collect every repo's  (need to get every count's time)
 ```
-  - branches_count (there is sample code for branches)
+  - branches_count (there is sample code and a samlpe output pickle file for branches)
-  - stargazers_count (there is sample code for stargazer)
+  - stargazers_count (there is sample code and a samlpe output pickle file for stargazers)
-  - open_issues_count (there is sample code for open issues)
+  - open_issues_count (there is sample code and a samlpe output pickle file for open issues)
   - forks_count
   - pulls_open_count
   - pulls_close_count